Monika-81/wanderlust-p5/README.md

 <br>

 #### **Follow Profile**
-The site user has the oppertunity to follow a specific profile they find ineristing, wants to come back to, interact with and so on.
+The site user has the opportunity to follow a specific profile they find interesting, wants to come back to, interact with and so on.
 The followed profiles posts are displayed in a separate page called "Feed".
-To follow or unfollow a user, the site user visits the descired profile page and clicks on the button "follow" or "Unfollow" in the profile description.
-The number of followers that follos a specific profile are displayed both to others and the profile owner them self, on the profile page.
+To follow or unfollow a user, the site user visits the desired profile page and clicks on the button "follow" or "Unfollow" in the profile description.
+The number of followers that follows a specific profile are displayed both to others and the profile owner them self, on the profile page.

 (**User Story 15**)
 <details>